National Basic Needs Research Council

 The National Basic Needs Research Council is being created to leverage the joint resources of the National Diaper Bank Network (NDBN) and Yale University School of Medicine to facilitate a sustainable, nationwide infrastructure of basic needs researchers studying a diverse range of policy-relevant issues.

-The Research Council will bring together scientists from across research disciplines such as economics, medicine, sociology, social work, and demography.
+The Research Council will bring together scientists from across research disciplines such as economics, medicine, nursing, sociology, social work, and demography.
 The goal is to develop a comprehensive and interdisciplinary understanding of the issues of basic needs and material hardship using a multi-generational perspective.

 The Research Council will operate with three main functions: